mkrell23/NpcGen/README.md

 #### Projected Features and Use Flow

-1. Select desired base class
+1. Select desired class
-    * Class determines base stats distribution, using the standard array of stats (15, 14, 13, 12, 10, 8) and allocating them according to the optimal use for class (ie. Wizards get strength of 8 while a fighter gets strength of 15, which is swapped for intelligence.)
+    * Class determines stats distribution, allocating them according to the optimal use for class (ie. Wizards get strength of 8 while a fighter gets strength of 15, which is swapped for intelligence.)
+    * Rolls dice, and distributes them as above.
 2. Select desired race
     * Race adds certain bonuses and effects such as movement in a turn and abilities like darkvision.
 3. Add levels to character